Shang dynasty: Other sites

-The Erligang culture centred on the Zhengzhou site is found across a wide area of China, even as far northeast as the area of modern Beijing, where at least one burial in this region during this period contained both Erligang-style bronze utensils and local-style gold jewelry.
-The discovery of a Chenggu-style ge dagger-axe at Xiaohenan demonstrates that even at this early stage of Chinese history, there were some ties between the distant areas of north China.
-The Panlongcheng site in the middle Yangtze valley was an important regional center of the Erligang culture.
+The Erligang culture centred on the Zhengzhou site is found across a wide area of China, even as far northeast as the area of modern Beijing.
+At least one burial in this region during this period contained both Erligang-style bronze utensils and local-style gold jewellery.
+The discovery of a Chenggu-style dagger-axe at Xiaohenan demonstrates that even at this early stage of Chinese history, there were some ties between the distant areas of north China.
+The Panlongcheng site in the middle Yangtze valley was an important regional centre of the Erligang culture.

-Accidental finds elsewhere in China have revealed advanced civilizations contemporaneous with but culturally unlike the settlement at Anyang, such as the walled city of Sanxingdui in Sichuan.
-Western scholars are hesitant to designate such settlements as belonging to the Shang dynasty.
+Accidental finds elsewhere in China have revealed advanced civilisations contemporaneous with but culturally unlike the settlement at Anyang, such as the walled city of Sanxingdui in Sichuan.
+Western scholars are hesitant to designate such settlements as belonging to the Shang.
 Also unlike the Shang, there is no known evidence that the Sanxingdui culture had a system of writing.
-The late Shang state at Anyang is thus generally considered the first verifiable civilization in Chinese history.
+The late Shang state at Anyang is thus generally considered the first verifiable civilisation in Chinese history.

-In contrast, the earliest layers of the Wucheng site, pre-dating Anyang, have yielded pottery fragments containing short sequences of symbols, suggesting that they may be a form of writing quite different in form from oracle bone characters, but the sample is too small for decipherment.
+In contrast, the earliest layers of the Wucheng culture predating Anyang have yielded pottery fragments containing short sequences of symbols, suggesting that they may be a form of writing quite different in form from oracle bone characters, but the sample is too small for decipherment.

-In 2022, a 3,000-year-old gold burial mask was found in a royal tomb belonging to a high-level noble from the Shang dynasty.
-The mask predates a similar gold mask discovered at the Sanxingdui archaeological site in 2021, making it the oldest example of this burial practice in China and also illustrating a link between Sanxingdui and the Zhongyuan civilization.
-The mask fully covers the face, to ensure that the wearer’s spirits would remain whole.
-200 other artifacts were discovered in the Shangcheng tombs, including gold leaves and plaques inlaid with turquoise, coins made from shell, and bronze and jade weapons.

-Genetic studies

-A study of mitochondrial DNA (inherited in the maternal line) from Yinxu graves showed similarity with modern northern Han Chinese, but significant differences from southern Han Chinese.

 Absolute chronology

-The earliest securely dated event in Chinese history is the start of the Gonghe Regency in 841 BC, early in the Zhou dynasty, a date first established by the Han dynasty historian Sima Qian.
+The earliest securely dated event in Chinese history is the start of the Gonghe Regency in 841 BC, early in the Zhou dynasty, a date first established by Sima Qian.
 Attempts to establish earlier dates have been plagued by doubts about the origin and transmission of traditional texts and the difficulties in their interpretation.
 More recent attempts have compared the traditional histories with archaeological and astronomical data.

-At least 44 dates for the end of the dynasty have been proposed, ranging from 1130 BC to 1018 BC.
+At least 44 dates for the end of the dynasty have been proposed, ranging from 1130 to 1018 BC.